 Mario Strikers: Battle League

-If the World Cup has lefty you interested to kick a digital ball about but you can't be bothered teaching FIFA's confusing controls to your cousin, let Mario Strikers: Battle League fill that simple-to-learn, diabolical-to-master niche.
+If you're interested in kicking a digital ball about but you can't be bothered teaching FIFA (or the new EAFC)'s confusing controls to your cousin, let Mario Strikers: Battle League fill that simple-to-learn, diabolical-to-master niche.
 Mario and co's latest trip to the soccer pitch is filled with as much rule-breaking chaos as you'd expect, with the likes of DK and Bowser straight up punching the ball toward the opponent's goal.
 The single player is almost entirely absent, but load up a few matches with friends in the same room and you'll soon be hooting and hollering as bob-ombs wander the pitch while Rosalina curls it into the back of the net.

 The best games to play with friends and family online